 When it comes to OTC head lice medicines, lotions, shampoos and ointments, we recommend trying a lice comb and common-sense preventative measures (listed above) first.

-Stop by Urgent Care Extra for School-Related Medical Requirements
+Stop by Banner Urgent Care for School-Related Medical Requirements